Invisible Middlemen Are Slowing Down American Health Care

 Okon thinks—“as crazy as this sounds”—that PBMs actually delay sending medication to patients in order to save money, since they are rewarded by insurers for controlling drug costs.
 And because PBMs are such a hidden part of the process—most patients don’t even know they exist—no one, ultimately, gets held responsible.

 Specialty pharmacies, Okon and others say, are part of the problem.
-Okon told me stories of hemophilia patients having to be admitted into the hospital because a specialty pharmacy wouldn’t dispense the drugs the patient needed in time.
+Okon told me stories of hemophilia patients having to be admitted into the hospital because a specialty pharmacy wouldn’t dispense the drugs the patients needed in time.
 Since some specialty pharmacies don’t have storefronts, they often deliver directly to patients.
 If a patient is at work when a $10,000 medication is dropped off, it could be stolen.
 Or, COA says, patients might be asked to spell the names of their medications by phone before they will be delivered—a near-impossible task, in the case of drugs such as Alemtuzumab and Tisagenlecleucel.

 PBMs “earn a higher profit when they go to a specialty pharmacy,” says Gerard Anderson, a professor at the Johns Hopkins Bloomberg School of Public Health.
 “But if you need that drug on a Saturday or Sunday, you’re probably not going to get it.”

 Accredo does not have any retail locations, but in a statement, the National Association of Specialty Pharmacy, the specialty pharmacy’s trade group, claimed that “there are retail locations and store fronts affiliated with most specialty pharmacies.”
-However, a spokeswoman added, patients usually prefer to have medications sent directly to their homes.
-The group says that they coordinate the delivery window with patients, and that they would already have the name and spelling of the drug prescribed on file “at the time of the initial contact with the patient.”
+However, a spokeswoman added, patients usually prefer to have medications sent directly to their home.
+The group says that speciality pharmacies coordinate the delivery window with patients, and that they would already have the name and spelling of the drug prescribed on file “at the time of the initial contact with the patient.”
 The group also countered that restrictions imposed by insurance companies might be what’s impeding medication delivery on weekends, but that specialty pharmacies do routinely deliver medications on Saturdays.

 Still, some patients do fall through the cracks of this system.
 Cindy Adams, who lives in Benton, Arkansas, found herself writhing in pain after some injections she needs to take in tandem with her chemotherapy were delayed for three weeks.
-As she slipped in an out of consciousness, “I was begging for God to take me,” she told me.
+As she slipped in and out of consciousness, “I was begging for God to take me,” she told me.
 Her doctor, Fred Divers, claims the delay was caused by an issue with the specialty pharmacy and PBM.
 “This kind of thing happens all day, every day,” he says.

 The doctors I spoke with said that they have full-time employees whose job it is to do daily battle with PBMs and specialty pharmacies.
 David Oubre, the managing physician of the Pontchartrain Cancer Center in Louisiana, gave me the clinical notes of one woman whose breast-cancer drug was delayed by nearly a month because of what the office says is a misunderstanding of the patient’s diagnosis by the PBM, as well as by a long exchange of faxes, some of which were simply “blank pages.”
 “If you have swimmer’s ear, you can pick up the script on your way home and start the medicine,” Oubre told me.
 “Why do we have to wait four or six weeks?”